-Note: You are allowed to draw up to 4 areas on the same image.
+Note: You are allowed to draw up to 4/8 areas on the same image.
+The supported number of the areas vary with the camera model.

-5. Click Stop Drawing to finish drawing or click Clear All to clear all of the areas you set without saving them.
+- 5. Click Stop Drawing to finish drawing or click Clear All to clear all of the areas you set without saving them. - 6.
+Click Save to save the settings.